-Community Garden –If you are interested in growing fresh produce for yourself and your family, this community garden may be just the right thing for you.
-You will be responsible for planting, weeding and harvesting a designated plot of land just steps away from Mission Outpost.
+Community Garden –If you are interested in growing fresh produce for yourself and your family, our community garden may be just the right thing for you.
+You will be responsible for planting, weeding and harvesting a designated plot of land near Mission Outpost.
 All food grown is for your consumption and cannot be sold for profit.
-You may want to grow some items to be given away at the Outpost.
+You may want to grow some items to be given away at Mission Outpost.
 Please contact your host for more details.
 View the information sheet.

-Financial Assistance – Although Mission Outpost is unable to offer financial assistance, Salvation Army, which is located within the walls of Mission Outpost, does provide heat share, rental assistance and other aid.
+Financial Assistance – Although Mission Outpost is unable to offer financial assistance, Salvation Army, which is located within the walls of Mission Outpost, provides heat share, rental assistance and other aid.